 Coastal Croatia is known for dry, fruity white wines.
 You’re unlikely to recognize many of the grapes used — and that’s part of the fun.
 There’s a rich tradition of using local, indigenous varieties here, resulting in some fantastic results.
 Red wines are also produced, and the local Plavac Mali grape is linked to the popular Zinfandel variety.

 You can sample their internationally acclaimed whites and reds when joining us on a shore excursion at the Tomic Winery.
 You’ll also take a guided tour through wine cellars before settling in the beautiful tasting room to try even more varieties paired with local snacks.
+Eager to explore more wines of Croatia?
+Join us on the Great Wines of Istria, visit the Royal Vineyards and Nin Salt Plains, or enjoy a Wine Pairing at Sladić Winery.

 6. Fall in Love With Krka’s Waterfalls